Hosni Mubarak: Protests

-Post-resignation life
+Post-overthrow life

-Mubarak made no media appearances after his resignation.
+Mubarak made no media appearances after his overthrow.
 Except for his family and a close circle of aides, he reportedly refused to talk to anyone—even his supporters.
 His health was speculated to be rapidly deteriorating; some reports said he was in a coma.
 Most sources said he was no longer interested in performing any duties and wanted to "die in Sharm El-Sheikh".

 On 28 February 2011, the General Prosecutor of Egypt issued an order prohibiting Mubarak and his family from leaving Egypt.
 It was reported that Mubarak was in contact with his lawyer in case of possible criminal charges against him.
 As a result, Mubarak and his family were placed under house arrest at a presidential palace in the Red Sea resort of Sharm el-Sheikh.
 On 13 April 2011, a prosecutor originally appointed by Mubarak ordered the former president and both his sons to be detained for 15 days of questioning about allegations of corruption and abuse of power amid growing suspicion that the Egyptian military was more aligned with the Mubaraks than with the revolution.
 Gamal and Alaa were jailed in Tora Prison; state television reported that Mubarak was in police custody in a hospital near his residence following a heart attack.
 Former Israeli Cabinet minister Benjamin Ben Eliezer told Israeli Radio that he had offered Mubarak refuge in the southern Israeli city of Eilat.

 On 11 May 2013, he told El-Watan in his first media appearance since his resignation said, "History will judge and I am still certain that the coming generations will view me fairly."
 He added that President Mohammed Morsi faced a tough time and that it was too early to judge him.